 PTSD can lead to reoccurring, involuntary, and intrusive memories of a traumatic event.
 Many people experience repeated, upsetting dreams about the event and flashbacks related to the event.
 Other symptoms may include:

-Reach out to the team at our SC mental health treatment center for comprehensive treatment today.
+Reach out to the team at our South Carolina mental health treatment center for comprehensive treatment today.

 Hammocks Recovery is an in-network provider for Blue Cross Blue Shield.
 Contact us today to find out if your insurance will help cover many of the costs associated with treatment at our program.

 We believe in an integrated treatment approach that simultaneously addresses both mental health and substance use.
 While we are primarily a substance use facility, we also assess for and address mental health disorders.
 When left untreated, mental health issues can make recovery from substance use and addiction more difficult.
 On the other hand, if substance use and addiction are left untreated it is difficult to adequately address and treat mental health.
 Substantial and lasting change is possible when a person is able to heal on all levels; mind, body, and soul.
 Our team provides anxiety and depression treatment in South Carolina.

 Contact our caring and knowledgable admissions coordinators today.
 We will help answer any questions you may have about our gender-specific women’s rehab program right now.

-At Hammocks on the Edisto, we provide addiction treatment that addresses the needs of the whole person.
+At Hammocks on the Edisto, we provide a women’s addiction treatment program that addresses the needs of the whole person.
 We use a wide array of therapy programs to give our residents the support they need to recover from both addiction and mental health issues.
 To learn more about our mental health treatment program near Charleston, contact Hammocks on the Edisto today at 833.793.0191.

 Step into an oasis of magnificence at The Hammocks on the Edisto addiction recovery center.
 We are sure you’ll love your time with us.